The jaguar is a big wild cat.

 Behaviours of jaguars

 Because of their strength, jaguars have no predators other than humans.
-Jaguars are solitary (meaning they live alone) and territorial.
+Jaguars are solitary (meaning they live alone) and are territorial.
 They mark their territory with scent. (usually with their pee)

 They are very efficient hunters, creeping close to their prey before pouncing.
 Although they stay mainly on land, they can swim well.
 They will wade into water to catch fish.
 They also climb trees, and sometimes pounce on their prey from a hiding place up a tree.